SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Enterprise.md

 > [!NOTE]
 > **LEGAL NOTE**: This connector (or package) is intended solely for use in production with Skyline's usage-based services model.
 Any other use is prohibited.
 For more detailed information, see [Usage-based services](https://aka.dataminer.services/usage-based-services-docs).
 For inquiries regarding commercial production usage, contact Skyline Sales at <sales@skyline.be>.

+> [!TIP]
+> It's advised to deploy our **Standard Product Solution** [Starlink Enterprise](https://catalog.dataminer.services/details/66a4c259-0fb1-4c27-aede-8bbd3a4925d0) via the catalog.
+This will enable your operations with the complementary Low-Code-App and standard available Dashboards.

 ## About

 ### Version Info